chandlerkeyes/node-tests-with-mocha/README.md

 cd utils

 Add a new file called utills.js and utils.test.js utils.js will contain your methods and utils.test.js will contain your tests.

 Running tests
 npm run test-watch

 Your tests will re-run every time you save a change

+Important Modules
+supertest is used to test the http requests expect is used to get methods like toExist() or toBe().
+They help test the properties of a value.